 If your heat pump seems to be running fine but your home feels humid, it’s time to do some digging.
 A few possible problems are:

-• Improperly sized heat pump – Proper sizing of your heat pump is essential for it to perform all desired functions.
+• Improperly sized heat pump: Proper sizing of your heat pump is essential for it to perform all desired functions.
 If your indoor coil is too large, it won’t be able to remove humidity well when cooling your home.

-Heat Pumps: An All-in-One Option for Heating, Cooling & Humidity Control
+Heat Pumps: An All-In-One Option for Heating, Cooling & Humidity Control

-Heat pumps are an amazingly versatile HVAC solution for your Raleigh or Durham area home.
-Not only do they heat and cool, they also remove humidity from the air for lower humidity levels, more efficient cooling, and higher indoor air quality.
 It makes sense that more and more homeowners in the Triangle area are switching to heat pumps to save money on energy and achieve higher levels of comfort.
 With a heat pump, your indoor air humidity will remain at comfortable levels, no matter the conditions outside.